• Head Office: Unit 502, 5th floor, No. 222, Kashani Ave, Tehran

-Types of Imported Stones and Their Applications
+Imported Stone Types and Their Applications

 1. Marble

-Customs Tariff Code: Raw or semi-processed marble falls under code 25151200.
-If the marble is in slab form, it is classified under code 68029100.
+Customs tariff code: Raw or semi-processed marble is classified under code 25151200.
+If marble is in slab form, code 68029100 applies.

 2. Granite